 When I was looking for a new school to train at I knew that I wanted to train with someone from the country of origin of whatever style I chose.
 Or at least someone who trained with someone from the country of origin.
-With Grandmaster An I got exactly what I was looking for!
+With Grandmaster An, I got exactly what I was looking for!

 Training with Grandmaster was stressful at first as I was a bit intimidated by him and wanted to impress him.
 I remember my knees shaking during my first class with him!
-But through his teaching method I soon was a better martial artist then I had ever been.
+But through his teaching method, I soon was a better martial artist than I had ever been.
 I respect all the lessons I have been taught by my previous teacher and any others who helped me and would not trade those lessons for anything.
 However, Grandmaster had such a simple way of making everything I was doing better.
 I try to share these simple lessons with all of my students.